 Adapting to the new customer view of luxury is not just about brands getting into new sectors.
 It’s also about luxury brands finding ways to connect with audiences at a deeper level.

 In the luxury car industry, car makers are trying to find ways to enhance the ownership experience.
-Some are making the purchase itself more meaningful by enabling a customer to track the progress of a custom ordered vehicle through the creation process online via an exclusive link sent straight to their smartphone.
+Some are making the purchase itself more meaningful by enabling a customer to track the progress of a custom ordered vehicle through the creation process online via a unique link sent straight to their smartphone.

 Rather than just selling the car, brands are finding ways to keep the customer engaged post-purchase.

 This could be by offering membership of car clubs that bring perks such as tickets to sports events.
 This continues the status of ownership and keeps your customers talking about the brand and hopefully turn them into advocates.